RobinBoers/nindo-phx/priv/static/docs/usage/content.md

 ### Endpoints

-Nindo has RSS feeds for users and comments.
+Nindo has RSS feeds for users and comments and the official blog.
 They can be found at:

 - `/feed/:username`
+- `/feed/post/:id/comments`
 - `/feed/blog`
-- `/feed/post/:id/comments`

 ## Preferences